-Abstract.
-A new set of stratospheric aerosol geoengineering (SAG) model experiments have been performed with CESM2(WACCM6) that are based on the CMIP6 overshoot scenario (SSP5-34-OS) as a baseline scenario to limit global warming to 1.5°C or 2.0°C above 1850-1900 conditions.
-A feedback algorithm has been used to identify the needed amount of sulfur dioxide injections in the stratosphere at four predefined latitudes, 30°N, 15°N, 15°S, and 30°S, to reach three surface temperature targets: global mean temperature, and inter-hemispheric and pole-to-equator temperature gradients.
-The combination of using an overshoot scenario as a baseline that limits the needed amount of SAG applications and the use of a feedback algorithm to reach predefined temperature targets in model experiments is expected to reduce some of the earlier identified side effects of SAG.
-These experiments are therefore relevant for investigating the impacts on society and ecosystems.
-Comparisons to SAG simulations based on a high emission pathway baseline scenario (SSP5-85) further help investigate the dependency of impacts using different injection amounts to offset surface warming by SAG.
-We find that changes from present day conditions around 2020 in some variables depend strongly on the defined temperature target (1.5°C vs 2.0°C).
+- 5 inter-hemispheric and pole-to-equator surface temperature gradients.
+We further compare results to another SAG simulation using a high emission scenario (SSP5-85) as a baseline scenario in order to investigate the dependency of impacts using different injection amounts to offset different amounts of warming by SAG.
+The new testbed simulations are performed with the CESM2(WACCM6).
+We use a feedback algorithm that identifies the needed amount of sulfur dioxide injections in the stratosphere at four predefined latitudes, 30°N, 15°N, 15°S, and 30°S, to reach the three temperature targets.
+Here we ana- - 10 lyze climate variables and quantities that matter for societal and ecosystem impacts.
+We find that changes from present day conditions (2015-2025) in some variables depend strongly on the defined temperature target (1.5°C vs 2.0°C).
 These include surface air temperature and related impacts, the Atlantic Meridional Overturning Circulation (AMOC), which impacts ocean net primary productivity, and changes in ice sheet surface mass balance, which impacts sea-level rise.
 Others, including global precipitation changes and the recovery of the Antarctic ozone hole, depend strongly on the amount of SAG application.
-Furthermore, land net primary productivity as well as ocean acidification depend mostly on the global atmospheric CO2 concentration and therefore the baseline scenario.
-Multi-model comparisons of experiments that include strong mitigation, carbon dioxide removal with some SAG application are proposed to assess the robustness of impacts on societies and ecosystems.
+Further- - 15 more, land net primary productivity as well as ocean acidification depend mostly on the global atmospheric $CO_2$ concentration and therefore the baseline scenario.
+Multi-model comparisons of the experiments proposed here would help identify consequences of scenarios that include strong mitigation, carbon dioxide removal with some SAG application, on societal impacts and ecosystems.